Photo credit: Peter Caton/CARE

 WoMena trained the 100 participants to safely and effectively manage their menstruation with a Ruby Cup.

-The training also taught them about their reproductive cycle, menstruation cycle length, and anatomy.
+The training also taught them about their reproductive health, menstruation cycle length, and anatomy.
 In fact, this was the very first time Viola had ever been taught about these subjects.

 Engaging posters designed by CARE Uganda staff member Brandi Murley helped the participants to understand the benefits of using a menstrual cup.